pubkey/rxdb/docs/RxDocument.md

 ```

 ## find
-To find document in a collection, you have to call the collections .find()-function.
+To find document in a collection, you have to call the collection's .find()-function.
 ```js
 myCollection.find().exec() // <- find all documents
   .then(documents => console.dir(documents));